School groups (K-12) of any size can enjoy an educational experience at the Statue of Liberty National Monument and Ellis Island.

 - Statue Cruises will email an invoice with payment instructions within five business days.

 - Reserve Tickets are only valid for the Date/Time you specify.
-Please note that the time you choose is the approximate time you plan to enter the security screening facility at the dock,not the vessel departure time.
 Note: If you would like to reserve a Pedestal Access Pass for each member of your group, you must request Reserve Tickets.

-- Flex Tickets are valid for one admission over a three-day period from date you request.
+- Flex Tickets: Valid for one admission over a three-day period from date you request.

 - Audio Tour: Every visitor to the Statue of Liberty and Ellis Island receives the audio tour.